-Course No. and Title: Date of pre-visit: Date of classroom visit: Date of post-visit: Scheduled class hours: Duration of Visit: No. of students enrolled: No. of students in class Depending upon the format this may not be applicable to of the class in regard to asynchroot the evaluation. onous and synchronous learning, instructor's plan for this coureadings as well as the instructor assessment procedures used tained at the pre-visit conference, rse.
+Course No. and Title: Date of pre-visit: Date of classroom visit: Date of post-visit: Scheduled class hours: Duration of Visit: No. of students enrolled: No. of students in class Depending upon the format this may not be applicable to of the class in regard to asynchroot the evaluation. onous and synchronous learning, instructor's plan for this coureadings as well as the instruction assessment procedures used tained at the pre-visit conference, rse.
 Comment on the syllabus, ha uctor's statements about this course by the instructor for this course.
 It is from this or similar courses taug ndouts, assigned text(s) and se.
 Describe and evaluate the Attach sample examinations or 2.
-Using the information obtthe class session to be visite tained at the pre-visit conference, ed including objectives, content ar describe and evaluate the plan for ad organization. the subject matter, (2) method content, (4) organization of interactions between the ins (8) innovation in teaching. served in the class visited and evaluations of communications used, (3) the material presented, (5) sequentructor and the students, (7) evidental Address elements one through sever incorporated in paragraph form ence of learning taking place, and ven, and eight as appropriate, in [If the course is taught via o activities can be accomplish and/or online chat logs.] online technologies (including hybrid had by reviewing the course webs orid courses), all of the above ite, the course discussion boards 4.
+Using the information obtthe class session to be visite 2.
+Using the information obtained at the pre-visit conference, describe and evaluate the plan for the class session to be visited including objectives, content and organization. the subject matter, (2) method content, (4) organization of interactions between the ins (8) innovation in teaching. served in the class visited and evaluations of communications used, (3) the material presented, (5) sequentructor and the students, (7) evidental Address elements one through sever incorporated in paragraph form ence of learning taking place, and ven, and eight as appropriate, in [If the course is taught via o activities can be accomplish and/or online chat logs.] online technologies (including hybrid had by reviewing the course webs orid courses), all of the above ite, the course discussion boards 4.
 Other comments.
 Visitor's signature Visitor's Department Date I have read this report and k now that I may submit a response or rebuttal to the school office.
 Visitee's Signature Date •